Pope Paschal II: Investiture Controversy (1107–1111)

+Post-crisis governance (1112–1116)

+Following the crisis of 1111, Paschal continued to face unresolved tensions with both imperial and royal authorities.

 During Paschal's papacy some efforts were made by the Byzantine Emperor Alexios I to bridge the schism between the Orthodox and the Catholic Church, but these failed, as Paschal pressed the demand that the patriarch of Constantinople recognise the pope's primacy over "all the churches of God throughout the world" in late 1112.
-This was something Orthodox Patriarchs Nicholas Grammaticus and John Agapetus could not do in face of opposition from the majority of clergy, the monastic world, and the laity.

-Pope Paschal II issued the bull Pie postulatio voluntatis on 15 February 1113.
-It brought under Papal protection and confirmed as a religious order the Hospital of Saint John of Jerusalem, later known as the Knights Hospitaller and today known as the Sovereign Military Order of Malta.
+Paschal issued the bull Pie postulatio voluntatis on 15 February 1113, bringing under Papal protection and confirming as a religious order the Hospital of Saint John of Jerusalem, later known as the Knights Hospitaller and today known as the Sovereign Military Order of Malta.
 It also confirmed the order's acquisitions and donations in Europe and Asia and exempted it from all authority save that of the pope.

+Toward this same period, Paschal complained in 1115 that councils were held and bishops translated without his authorization, and he threatened Henry I with excommunication.

+Matilda of Tuscany was said to have bequeathed all her allodial lands to the Church upon her death in 1115, but the donation was neither publicly acknowledged in Rome nor is any documentary record of the donation preserved.
+Emperor Henry V at once laid claim to Matilda's lands as imperial fiefs and forced the pope to flee from Rome.